Travelling (My prejudices page)

 Singapore Singapore is a fine city... fines for littering, fines for eating in the subway, and fines for jaywalking.
 But there are a few things that go without fines, e.g.: be drunk and vandalise cars: no fine, but you will be caned (cool - if we did it, our countries would be much cleaner and safer).

-Otherwise (or probably because of that) one of the best places I have visited.
+Otherwise (or probably because of that) one of the best places I have visited, and it is one f the places I'd love to live.

 England They drive on the wrong side of the road